martinsumner/riak_kv/docs/QueryAPI.md

 There are three possible alternatives should a more complex match be required on such a sub-list:

 - Use the alternative `accumulation_option` of `term_with_keys` to the default (which is `keys`), and this will return a list of term/key tuples to filter in the application (rather than just a list of primary keys).
 By default the whole term will be returned, but a specific projected attribute and be returned as the term using the `accumulation_term` option as long as the value of that expected attribute is a string.
 Filtering in the database is generally quicker than filtering in the application though - due to the increased parallelism of the database filter, and the reduced serialisation and sorting costs.
-- Use an alternative representation and the `contains` evaluation function - e.g. storing given names with a preceeding and succeeding delimiter `.ANNE.MARIE.ANNE-MARIE.`, would allow for: `contains($gn, "ANNE")` to find any mention of ANNE in any part of any given name; `contains($gn, ".ANNE.")` to find only where the whole given name is ANNE; `contains($gn, ".ANNE") OR contains($gn, "ANNE.")` to find where the given name either begins or ends with ANNE.
+- Use an alternative representation and the `contains` evaluation function - e.g. storing given names with a preceding and succeeding delimiter `.ANNE.MARIE.ANNE-MARIE.`, would allow for: `contains($gn, "ANNE")` to find any mention of ANNE in any part of any given name; `contains($gn, ".ANNE.")` to find only where the whole given name is ANNE; `contains($gn, ".ANNE") OR contains($gn, "ANNE.")` to find where the given name either begins or ends with ANNE.
 - Use a regular expression filter rather than an evaluation and filter expression.
 Regular expression filters are PCRE-style regular expressions which will return a result which matches on the regular expression.
 These are generally more performant than applying filter and evaluation expressions.

 ### Example (1) - Wildcards within terms

 Wildcard style queries against individual string attributes are only supported directly using the regular expression filter type.

-When using evaluation and filter expressions, then filter expression functions `begins_with`, `ends_with` and `between` are to be used to support internal wildcards within terms.
-For example to match on family names of `SM*KOWSKI` where `*` represents one or more characters a filter expression of `begins_with($fn, "SM") AND ends_with($fn, "KOWSKI") NOT ($fn = "SMKOWSKI)` can apply this filter.
+When using evaluation and filter expressions, the filter expression functions `begins_with`, `ends_with` and `between` are to be used to support internal wildcards within terms.
+For example to match on family names of `SM*KOWSKI` where `*` represents one or more characters - a filter expression of `begins_with($fn, "SM") AND ends_with($fn, "KOWSKI") NOT ($fn = "SMKOWSKI)` would be required.

-There exists a regex based evaluation function that can be used as a pseudo filter function, where the power of regular expressions is required in a specific point without the need to adopt regular expression as a generic approach.
-The regex evaluation function extracts matches, only when the expected number of matches is found - so non-matching regular expressions will result in attributes not existing in the projected attribute map.
+There exists a regex based evaluation function that can be used as a pseudo filter function, where the power of regular expressions is required in a specific part of the query.
+The regex evaluation function extracts matches, but only when the expected number of matches is found - so non-matching regular expressions will result in attributes not existing in the projected attribute map.

 This query should filter family names based on a "fn_regex" provided in the substitutions.